oxipay/oxidocs/docs/platforms/onestep.md

-# Setting up EPCarts on a OneStep Store
+# Setting up %product_name% on a OneStep Store

 TODO